Dan-Matthews-23/finishing-touch/README.md

 ### Layout

 I will be using Bootstrap to set the layout of this project.
-I will be using a range of features including the the grid, nav bar and breakpoints to ensure it's responsive.
+I will be using a range of features including the grid, nav bar and breakpoints to ensure it's responsive.

 #### Colour

-I have not chosen to implemenet a colour palette in this project.
+I have not chosen to implement a colour palette in this project.
 Instead, the colours available will be black and off white (F7F9F9).

 #### Font

 The font I have chosen to use for this project is one called Poppins, which is part of the Sans Sarif family.
 It can be found [here](https://fonts.google.com/specimen/Poppins).
 I chose the 'Light 300' weighting as I felt that it would stand out a little more than the 'thin' preset.
 I have used this font in my other projects and feel it's just right on the eye.
 I have also used Nanum Pen Script for the Chef Message to give the effect of handwriting.
 It can be found [here](https://fonts.google.com/specimen/Nanum+Pen+Script).

 ### Webpage layout